Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.

 - endometrial atrophy - you may not need treatment, but other options are oestrogen cream or pessaries

-- endometrial hyperplasia - you may need no treatment.
-In some cases, you may need hormone medicine or a total hysterectomy
+- endometrial hyperplasia - you may need no treatment, but in some cases, you may need hormone medicine or a total hysterectomy

 - a side effect of HRT - changing or stopping HRT treatment

-- womb cancer - often a total hysterectomy (surgery to remove your uterus, cervix and ovaries)
+- womb cancer - usually a total hysterectomy (surgery to remove your uterus, cervix and ovaries)

 - ovarian cancer - a total hysterectomy (surgery to remove your uterus, cervix and ovaries)